libekonst/chillout/README.md

 This app is an attempt to solve this problem by introducing a contemporary and interactive platform that combines a customizable collection of radios and an audio player in a single lightweight page, promising a modern and refined experience.

+## Usage
+Simply click on a radio you like and enjoy the music!
+[Take me to the chillout.](https://kostaslib.github.io/chillout/)

+## Acknowledgments